 The Company has evaluated the positive and negative evidence bearing upon its ability to realize the deferred tax assets.
 Management has considered the Company's history of cumulative net losses incurred since inception, expectation of future losses and lack of other positive evidence.
-For the year ended December 31, 2019, the Company has concluded that it is more likely than not it will not realize the benefits of the net deferred tax assets.
+For the tax year ended December 31, 2019, the Company has concluded that it is more likely than not it will not realize the benefits of the net deferred tax assets.
 Accordingly, a full valuation allowance has been established against the net deferred tax assets.
-As of December 31, 2020, the Company was in a deferred tax liability position due to the unrealized gain and therefore had released the valuation allowance and recorded an ending deferred tax liability balance.
-For the year ended December 31, 2021, the Company was in a net deferred tax asset position and therefore recorded a valuation allowance against the portion of its deferred tax assets that cannot be fully supported by the future reversal of existing deferred tax liabilities.
-The Company has determined that the indefinite nature of the deferred tax liability related to its unrealized gain on its related party short-term investment can only support 80 percent of the federal deferred tax assets and none of the state deferred tax assets, resulting in a net deferred tax liability position at December 31, 2021 of \$1.2 million.
+As of December 31, 2020 the Company is in a deferred tax liability position due to the unrealized gain and therefore has released the valuation allowance and recorded an ending deferred tax liability balance.
+As of September 30, 2021 (unaudited), the Company will be in a deferred tax asset position and it is more likely than not that the Company will not realize the benefits.
+Therefore, the Company has recorded a full valuation allowance as of September 30, 2021 and in doing so, will recognize a tax benefit on the consolidated statement of operations and comprehensive loss in an amount equal to \$1.9 million which is the amount of the deferred tax liability recorded on the consolidated balance sheet as of December 31, 2020.
+The Company reevaluates the positive and negative evidence at each reporting period.

-For the year ended December 31, 2021, the valuation allowance increased primarily due to the increases in net operating loss carryforwards and research and development tax credit carryforwards.
+For the period from September 13, 2019 (inception) to December 31, 2019 and the year ended December 31, 2020, the valuation allowance increased primarily due to the increases in net operating loss carryforwards and research and development tax credit carryforwards.
 The changes in the valuation allowance were as follows (in thousands):

+December 31, Decem Year Ended December 31,

+2019 2020

-Year Ended December 31, 202 2020 2021 Valuation allowance at beginning of year \$ 552 \$ \$ Increases (decreases) recorded to income tax provision (552) 25,253 Valuation allowance at end of year \$ \$ 25,253
+Valuation allowance at beginning of year \$ \$ 552

+Increases (decreases) recorded to income tax provision 552 (552)

+Valuation allowance at end of year \$ 552 \$

 The Company assesses the uncertainty in its income tax positions to determine whether a tax position of the Company is more likely than not to be sustained upon examination, including resolution of any related appeals of litigation processes, based on the technical merits of the position.
 For tax positions meeting the more-likely-than-not threshold, the tax amount recognized in the financial statements is reduced by the largest benefit that has a greater than 50 percent likelihood of being realized upon the ultimate settlement with the relevant taxing authority.
-As of December 31, 2021, the Company had not recorded any reserves for uncertain tax positions or related interest and penalties.
+As of December 31, 2019 and 2020 and September 30, 2021 (unaudited), the Company had not recorded any reserves for uncertain tax positions or related interest and penalties.

 The Company files income tax returns as prescribed by the tax laws of the jurisdictions in which it operates.
 In the normal course of business, the Company is subject to examination by federal and state jurisdictions, where applicable.
 Since the Company is in a loss carryforward position, the Company is generally subject to examination by the U.S. federal, state and local income tax authorities for all years in which a loss carryforward is available.
-As of December 31, 2021, there were no pending tax examinations.
+As of December 31, 2020 and September 30, 2021 (unaudited), there were no pending tax examinations.
 The Company is open to future tax examination under statute from 2019 to the present.